-A literature and culture bachelor's degree program provides a broad base and critical thinking skills sought after by employers in virtually every occupational field.
-With a B.A. in Literature and Culture, graduates can explore careers in everything from science to business, or continue their education to the doctorate level.
-Please read on to find out more.
+A literature and culture bachelor's degree program can impart the critical thinking skills sought by employers in nearly any occupational field.
+With a B.A. in Literature and Culture, graduates can explore careers in everything from science to business, or continue their education at the doctorate level.
+Read on to find out more.

 A Bachelor of Arts in Literature and Culture program can provide students with a greater understanding of themselves and of others, of different cultures and times, and of the world in which they live.
 In this program, students study the writing, music, history, language and social fabric of many cultures, both ancient and contemporary.
 Many colleges and universities offer focused programs on a particular region, people or era, and may offer a literature and culture concentration within an English major.
-Students might also find specific specializations, such as ancient, cinematic, or regional studies, within a culture and literature program.
 The majority of these programs are offered in a traditional on-campus format.

 - Cultural studies

 - Global foundations of business